|Program||Myriarch for Java|

 The source package does not include standard build files (e.g. Ant) but you can simply download the free IntelliJ Community Edition and generate such files from the project.

-The source package contains the required Tektosyne library project and two Myriarch projects: the main project
+The source package contains the required Tektosyne library project and two IntelliJ projects for Myriarch: the main project

-Myriarch for the JavaFX-based GUI executable, and the library project
+Myriarch for the Swing-based GUI executable, and the library project

 Myriarch.Core contains an executable command-line runner intended for debugging and benchmarking the simulation code.
 Start the runner with